 Hoste Hainse was also founded in 1990, and had the initial purpose of ensuring sound working conditions for the employees of Formation Carpets and their children.
 Hoste Hainse later started providing educational scholarships to the children of the employees of Formation Carpets, and after successful fundraising efforts, expanded the scholarship project to cover rural/remote parts of Nepal to offer educational assistance to underprivileged children.
-Over the last 25 years, Hoste Hainse has touched the lives of over 5,000 children in an attempt to better their education.
+Since 1990, Hoste Hainse has touched the lives of over 5,000